quantumcore/maalik/payloads/Readme.md

 **output.png** is the file used to get output of these payloads.
 The payloads write output in this Image.
 Fhdawn reads the output and sends back to server.

-- ncshell.c - Netcat Basic Reverse shell.
+- ncshell - Netcat Basic Reverse shell.
-- ReflectiveDll.c - Standard Reflective DLL, shows messagebox.
+- ReflectiveDll - Standard Reflective DLL, shows messagebox.
-- ChromePassDecryptor.c - Dumps Chrome passwords to 'password.txt'.
+- ChromeDump - Dumps Chrome passwords to 'password.txt'.
-- elevate.c - Used to execute Fhdawn as adminstrator.
+- elevate - Used to execute Fhdawn as adminstrator.
+- msf - Executes metasploit C Shellcode via reflective dll.
+- keylogger - Standard GetAsyncKeyState Keylogger.
+- miccapture - Records mic.